- Leaders want fast results when it comes to employee engagement

 - Improve your human capital strategy with immediate and long-term actions

 In today's "just in time" world, we expect immediacy with pretty much everything.

-But when leaders want to build a workplace culture of engagement, they're in for the long haul -- because employee engagement is not a static thing.
+But when leaders want to build a workplace culture of engagement, they're in for the long haul -- because employee engagement is not static.

-And all of these interactions, big and small, add up to huge cultural impact.
+And all of these interactions, big and small, add up to a huge cultural impact.

-It can mean the difference between two coworkers complaining about a project during an IM chat or two coworkers problem-solving the issue as best friends at work.
+It can mean the difference between two coworkers complaining about a project over chat versus problem-solving the issue as best friends at work.
 The environment for the latter is fueled by serious leadership action that sets the stage for a culture of engagement.